-- Lowering the star wheel - Folding out the active track marker, i.e. the one indicated on the display (see operating manual AMATRON+) - Lowering the coulter frame (only with machine setting "Turning on the roller" [see section 8.8.2, on page 135]) - Lowering the disc array (only with machine setting "Turning on the roller" [see section 8.8.2, on page 135]) - Closing the seed tubes in the distributor head, if the tramline counter indicates "0" on the AMATRON+ display (see section "Creation of tramlines", on page 86). - Lowering the discs of the tramline marker, if the tramline counter indicates "0" on the AMATRON+ display (see section "Tramline marker (option)", on page 92).
+- Folding out the active (i.e. the one shown on the display) track marker (see the Amatron+ operating manual) - Lowering the coulter frame (only with the machine setting "Turning on the roller") - Lowering the disc array (only with the machine setting "Turning on the roller") - Closing the seed line tubes in the distributor head if the tramline counter displays "0" on the Amatron+ display. - Lowering the discs of the tramline marker if the tramline counter displays "0" on the Amatron+ display.

-- 6. Lower/raise the tractor's lower link until the machine is approximately horizontal.
-As an orientation aid, there is a chain beside the draw rail. - 7.
-Check the tramline rhythm on the AMATRON+ display, correct if necessary (see operating manual AMATRON+). - Check the tramline counter on the AMATRON+ display, correct if necessary (see operating manual AMATRON+). - 9.
-Operate control unit 2 (only with machine setting "Turning on the axle"). - Actuate control unit 2 until the required disc array working depth is reached. - 10.
+- 5. Lower/raise the tractor's lower link until the machine is approximately horizontal.
+As an orientation aid, there is a chain beside the draw rail. - 6.
+Check and, if required, correct the tramline rhythm on the Amatron+ display (see the Amatron+ operating manual). - 7.
+Check and, if required, correct the tramline counter on the Amatron+ display (see the Amatron+ operating manual). - 8.
+Actuate control unit 2 (only with the machine setting "Turning on the axle"). - Actuate control unit 2 until the required disc array working depth has been reached. - 9.
 Start.